HanumantPatil/PeoplePickerV1/README.md

 This solution gives the ability to select Single User or Multiple users from the people picker.
 It works on the _**User(systemuser)**_ table or _**AAD User(aaduser)**_ table of the dataverse.

 Since multi-select peoplepicker is not there yet, this can be used as an alternate.
 It is build on top of Multiline text field.
-Moereover we have some filtering issue whlie using lookup column with AAD user table to overcome filtering problem, we will use this control as solution.
+Moreover we have some filtering issue while using lookup column with AAD user table to overcome filtering problem, we will use this control as solution.

 # Control Features:
-  •	_We can user this control as "Sigle user select"._
+  •	_We can user this control as "Single user select"._

   •	_We can user this control as "Multi user select"._